yveshanoulle/ConfigChecker/ConfigChecker/Readme.md

 As it's an MVP, the tool is very strict on what is allowed.
 F.ex. it expects { and } to be alone on a line.
 That is technically stricter then what the DHCP tool allows, yet that makes it a lot easier to locate the problems.

+At this moment the project only tests file in project mode.
-The goal of the project is to use the tool as a command line tool.
-The first parameter is a link to where the file to be verified can be found, the second the name of the log file.
-(If no log location is given the tool logs to ConfigChecker.log in the same location of the Configfile to check.)
-The tool returns TRUE if everything is fine; It returns FALSE when the file is NOT OK.
+In the future version, this will be a command line tool.
+The tool will returns TRUE if everything is fine; It will returns FALSE when the file is NOT OK.